 La Table de l’Ours is regarded as one of the best restaurants in the area.
 This Michelin-starred restaurant offers fine dining in a warm, inviting chalet atmosphere.
 It’s the perfect place to warm up by the fire after a long day of skiing.

 For wonderful views, don’t miss the mountaintop restaurant Gigi.

 Where to Stay in Val d’Isère

-An Enchanted Christmas in Val d’Isère
+An Enchanted Christmas and New Year’s Eve in Val d’Isère

 Being on the mountains is always magical, but especially during Christmastime.
 Each year, Val d’Isère offers a special week of events and activities all centered around the Magic of Christmas.
 You might see Père Noël on the slopes or parading through town in his sleigh.
 It’s a memorable highlight for both young and old!

 On New Year’s Eve, enjoy a street party followed by fireworks.
 A festive time to visit Val d’Isère indeed!